roshchupkin/AllenBrainPy/README.md

      ```
      git clone https://github.com/roshchupkin/AllenBrainPy.git
      ```
+## Download Allen Human Brain Atlas data
+Make two directories in your project folder, one for `MRI data` and for `expression data`.
+In `config.py` script change **DATA_DIR** to path to expression directory and **MRI_DIR** to path to MRI directory.
+### Expression Data
+You can download data from [Allen Brain Institute](http://human.brain-map.org/static/download) or from this dropbox [link](https://www.dropbox.com/sh/uzwgv320pce1h0a/AAASsTOMSpfKOLe5ZZSMoFlca?dl=0).
+Save all csv table in separate folder for every donor in your `expression directory`.
+### MRI data
+Original MRI T1 images were transformed to template MNI space.
+You can download find all transformed image and template from this [link](https://www.dropbox.com/sh/uzwgv320pce1h0a/AAASsTOMSpfKOLe5ZZSMoFlca?dl=0).
+Save all of them in your `MRI directory`.
 ## Update

 You can update to the newest version using `git`.
 Navigate to your folder (where you cloned git repository):